abigaildesagun/DeSagunAbigailCS2102_OOPactivities/Laboratory Activities/README.md

 # Laboratory Activities

 ### Overview
-This repository is composed of laboratory activities that explores the foundational concepts of Java Object-Oriented Programming (OOP) and other essential programming techniques.
+This repository is composed of laboratory activities that explore the concepts of Java Object-Oriented Programming (OOP) and other essential programming techniques.
 Key topics include:
 ##### Object-Oriented Programming Concepts:
 - Encapsulation: Utilizing getters and setters
 - Abstraction: Implementing abstract classes and interfaces